explosion/weasel/docs/tutorial/workflow.md

 perform a "dry run" and see what would happen (without actually running the script).

-`weasels run` checks your installed dependencies to verify that your environment is properly set up and aligns with the project's `requirements.txt`, if there is one.
-If missing or conflicting dependencies are detected, a corresponding warning is displayed.
-If you'd like to disable the dependency check, set `check_requirements: false` in your project's `project.yml`.

 ## 4. Run a workflow

 Workflows are series of commands that are run in order and often depend on each